A Answers (2)

 Mehmet Oz, MD, Cardiology, answeredDrinking alcohol can cause the heart rate to speed up.
 In this video, Dr. Oz explains what may be causing a racing heartbeat after drinking.

 Helpful?
 3 people found this helpful.

-Westby Fisher, MD, Cardiac Electrophysiology, answered on behalf of NorthShore University HealthSystemAlcohol is a diuretic.
+Westby Fisher, MD, Clinical Cardiac Electrophysiology, answered on behalf of NorthShore University HealthSystemAlcohol is a diuretic.
 As such, it causes people to lose intravascular volume.
 In response to this drop in volume, the heart increases its flow by first increasing the force of contraction with each heartbeat, then later by increasing the heart rate to make sure blood pressure is maintained.